 Not all of us live by the sea, but we always have access to frozen and canned fish and seafood.
 Yes, they are inferior in taste to their fresh counterparts, but they are no less useful.

-The next brick of our pyramid is poultry including chicken and turkey, eggs, dairy and cheese which provide important nutrients like calcium and protein.
+The next brick of the Mediterranean Diet Pyramid is poultry including chicken and turkey, eggs, dairy and cheese which provide important nutrients like calcium and protein.

 They say we should consume it all in moderation, from once a day to once a week.
 The value of fermented milk products is that with the help of fungi and bacteria, part of the milk sugar is processed in it, which, with age, is poorly absorbed by many.